HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 17. Multimedia Editor

-If you get many options for editing multimedia files in the Windows system, Linux also provides the same amount of choice and sometimes even more.
-Here you can check a list of the Best Video Editing Software for Linux.
+If you get many options for editing multimedia files in the Windows system, Linux also provides the same number of choices and sometimes even more.
+Here, you can check a list of the Best Video Editing Software for Linux.

 18. Support of Windows Software via Wine or PlayOnLinux

-As I have said earlier that there are lots of choices of each Windows software in Linux, but still, if you want to use some custom-made Windows app or any app in Linux, there is a way out to do that tricks.
+As I said earlier, there are lots of choices for Windows software in Linux, but still, if you want to use a custom-made Windows app or any app in Linux, there is a way out to do that trick.
 Wine and PlayOnLinux are there for you to perform this Windows hack.
 With the help of these two Linux software, you can run many essential Windows software in Linux.
 Moreover, you can also play some Windows OS-specific games on Linux via PlayOnLinux.

 19. Software Management System

 A software management system is an essential element for any OS.
 System stability and flexibility depend on software management.
 In this regard, Windows OS remains far behind the Linux system.
-In Windows OS, you have to go to the software-specific site to get the installer file for downloading and installing that software.
+In Windows OS, you have to go to the software-specific site to get the installer file to download and install that software.

 This file may be tempered or includes many adware, malware, adverts, etc.; you may not know it.
 That’s time-consuming and not safe if the vendor is not authenticated.